v1.3.3 · Zero Config · MIT

 GitHub stars

-818 stars on April 3 alone.
-Starred by engineers from Apple, Google, VMware, NVIDIA, and Grafana.
+Starred by engineers from Apple, Google, VMware, NVIDIA, and PlayStation.

 Star on GitHub